DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/10_software.md

 ###My Highlights

 Our project for nai010 Publishers included two technical components.
 The first is a mobile web application, called My Highlights, which allows a user to browse a large collection and create an EPUB based on a personal selection of catalogue texts on art works from the collection of the Stedelijk Museum Amsterdam.
-The other is a set of plug-ins for the popular web content management system WordPress, extending the functionality of the WordPress JSON REST **API** (WP-AP)[^wp-api] and facilitating the generation of EPUBs directly from a WordPress database.
+The other is a set of plug-ins for the popular web content management system WordPress, extending the functionality of the WordPress JSON REST **application programming interface (API)** (WP-AP)[^wp-api] and facilitating the generation of EPUBs directly from a WordPress database.
 (The latter is for the most part a packaged version of the **CakePHP** EPUB component that builds on Asbjørn Grandt's PHPePub.)

 [https://github.com/DigitalPublishingToolkit/my-highlights](https://github.com/DigitalPublishingToolkit/my-highlights)